1. What’s your story? Where are you from?

 10. What do you hope to achieve with your art?

-With art I pretend to be able to live from what I like.
+With art, I pretend to be able to live from what I like.
 Be able to collaborate with certain causes and give them more visibility.
-Art by itself might not change things, but can help by rising awareness.
+Art by itself might not change things but can help by raising awareness.

 11. Now, tell us a little more about you as a person: what is your favourite food?

 My favorite food would be a lasagna: ham, vegetables, ricotta and cheese … everything with tomato sauce, bechamel and all gratin (everything gratin is better!)
 And for dessert, chocolate mousse with cream.
 But it is very difficult to say just one, I love the croissants and churros of my country, the cakes … and so on.
 You get the idea.